28 Jun 2018

 Hedge funds and asset managers are increasingly utilizing alternative data sets to help them gain alpha and differentiate themselves from the competition.

-Thomson Reuters already offers a number of alternative data sets.
+We already offer a number of alternative data sets.

 These include the StarMine Credit risk model, which uses text mining to predict the likely financial performance of firms.